mechawolf-wd/docker-kubernetes-markdown/docker_and_kubernetes.md

 # and in "scripts": { "start": "nodemon server.js" }

 @[Dockerfile]
-# CMD [ "npm", "start" ] change to => CMD [ "npm", "start" ]
+# CMD [ "npm", "start" ] change to => CMD [ "nodemon", "file" ]

-If you are using WSL2 you should store it somewhere in the LINUX folder structure??? what...
+If you are using WSL2 you should store it somewhere in the LINUX folder structure? what...

 *#**#**#* Summary of Volumes and Bind Mounts *#**#**#*